How to Cite Lecture Notes in APA: Basic Guidelines

 “Yes.”

-The word “Yes” is the transition, as it denotes the response given to the preceding statement.
+The word “Yes” is a transition, as it denotes a specific response given to a preceding statement.

 Example 15: Explanations/Descriptions

-Authors write explanations to enhance the readers’ understanding of the context of a conversation between or among speakers.
-In essence, explanations are words that the author uses to explain or describe the speakers’ intention, feelings, or mood.
-Also, one can argue that explanations denote the author’s voice in dialogue.
-In the above excerpt from Moreci’s text, an example of an explanation is captured in the following conversation:
+Authors write explanations to enhance a reader’s understanding of a specific context of a conversation between or among speakers.
+In writing, explanations are words that an author uses to explain or describe speaker’s intentions, feelings, or moods.
+Besides, one can argue explanations denote an author’s voice in dialogue.
+In an above excerpt from Moreci’s text, a writing example of an explanation is captured in a following conversation:

 “It’ll have to.”
 She turned toward the body, trying to keep herself